 If you want to build muscle, hip hinge exercises are the best thing to do.
 They work a ton of different muscle groups at the same time, allowing you to get more benefit in a shorter time.

-These exercises also tend to work big, noticeable muscle groups, such as the lats, hamstrings and glutes, which is great if you want people to see how big you’re getting.
+These exercises also tend to work big muscle groups such as the lats, hamstrings and glutes, which is great if you want people to notice how big you're getting.

 Athletic Performance